Contributing

 Build

-pnpm run buildThis builds all TypeScript packages.
-You can also build individual packages:
+pnpm run buildThis builds the TypeScript package.
+You can also build the package directly:

 Link the CLI for local testing